-Suitable for an individual making a Will, this type of Will includes:
+This type of Will is suitable for an individual making a Will, and includes:

-- Nominating a beneficiary who will receive the remainder of the Estate after all other beneficiaries have received their inheritance and all debts have been paid (residual beneficiary).
+- Nomination of a beneficiary who will receive the remainder of the estate after all other beneficiaries have received their inheritance and all debts have been paid (residual beneficiary).

 A mirror Will produces two Wills that will be largely identical in content, but will mirror each other.

-A trust is an arrangement whereby assets are handed over to a number of individuals to hold and invest on behalf of someone else.
-This can be an immediate post death interest Will (the beneficiaries are specified now, for example – I give my Estate to A for her life and then to B) or discretionary trust Will (wide discretion is given to the trustees to benefit those individuals who most need it, for example – I give my Estate to my trustees with wide discretion to benefit any of the following: my children, my grandchildren, my nieces and nephews etc.).
+A Trust is an arrangement whereby assets are handed over to a number of individuals to hold and invest on behalf of someone else.
+This can be an immediate post death interest Will (the beneficiaries are specified now, for example – I give my estate to 'A' for her life and then to 'B') or a discretionary Trust Will (wide discretion is given to the trustees to benefit those individuals who most need it, for example – I give my estate to my trustees with wide discretion to benefit any of the following: my children, my grandchildren, my nieces and nephews etc.).

-These trusts can be the most useful type of trusts – rather than deciding now how you would like your Estate to be split, you can leave it up to the trustees to decide depending on the circumstances as they are when you die.
+These Trusts can be the most useful type of Trusts – rather than deciding now how you would like your estate to be split, you can leave it up to the trustees to decide depending on the circumstances as they are when you die.
 These can also be extremely useful if you have a beneficiary in receipt of Government benefits.
-To place their inheritance into a discretionary trust does not affect their entitlement to means tested benefits.
-These trusts are also advisable with disabled beneficiaries.
-Unmarried couples can also benefit from considerable inheritance tax savings if they use this type of trust.
+To place their inheritance into a discretionary Trust does not affect their entitlement to means tested benefits.